For movement to occur every cog needs to play its part

 And finally, if you are having a “pigs might fly” moment after reading this spend five minutes following some of the links in Nell’s post.
 Clearly remarkable social change can be achieved, it all depends on how we choose to lead.

-By Chris Gandy – Chris is the Founder and Principal of Cause & Effective.
+By Chris Gandy – Founder and a Director of Cause & Effective